About the Blog

 One day the penny dropped and I realised I had taught myself a wide range of skills, especially when it comes to preparing and cooking unusual cuts of meat, offal and game.
 I moved back to Manchester and started up my own food business, even running a small restaurant for two years.

-One of the things I now specialise in is banquets and taster menus; I even turned my house into a makeshift restaurant several times, serving up five-course menus of British food and getting nominated for Manchester Food & Drink Award in the process!
+I then went onto specialising in banquets and taster menus; I even turned my house into a makeshift restaurant several times, serving up five-course menus of British food and getting nominated for Manchester Food & Drink Award in the process!
+And then I opened my first restaurant The Buttery in Levenshulme with a certain Brian Shields (trouble!).
+Unfortunately it had to close after two years but I have lots of other things going on.

-I feel very lucky too; the blogs and the cooking have attracted attention and I have had the opportunity to appear on Radio 4’s The Food Programme, as well as in a Telegraph cookery competition for food bloggers (where I came second!) and history documentary for Channel 4, which should be shown in Spring 2018.
+I feel very lucky too; the blogs and the cooking have attracted attention and I have had the opportunity to appear on Channel 4’s Britain’s Most Historic Towns, Radio 4’s The Food Programme, as well as in a Telegraph cookery competition for food bloggers (where I came second!)
+I also cooked the food for a scene in Monkman and Seagulls’s Genius Adventures, and became offically cool when I ended up in a Vice article.

 I have a sweet tooth and another passion of mine is cooking traditional puddings.
 Every so often, I pop up somewhere for one my Pud Clubs – a seven-course spectacular of classic desserts.

 Sometimes, I cook these banquets at other people’s houses for dinner parties with a bit of a difference.
-These are often themed, past banquets include a Victorian dinner party, a banquet through time, and even a mediaeval hog roast in the woods!
+These are often themed, past banquets include a Victorian dinner party and a banquet through time.

 I do hope you enjoy the blog and find it interesting, and that it inspires you to cook some of the dishes I post about.